Aamaka/bookStore/README.md

 ## Development Environment Setup
 To set up the development environment for this application, follow these steps:

-1. Install Java Development Kit (JDK) version 11 or higher.
+1. Install Java Development Kit (JDK) version 17.

 2. Install an Integrated Development Environment (IDE) such as IntelliJ IDEA or Eclipse.